smollweide/grunt-compare-properties/README.md

 Defines whether the changed values of the keys to be written in the "fileDiff" file.

+#### options.showPotentialErrors
+Type: `Boolean`
+Default value: `true`

+Defines whether the potential errors of the key values to be written in the "fileDiff" file.

 ## Release History
 - 0.1.0 general functionality
+- 0.2.0 potential errors

 License
 =======